Roadschooling Brings Flexible Learning to a Whole New Level

 How to Afford Roadschooling

-Almost everyone has heard stories about traveling homeschoolers who sold everything—their house, cars, belongings—so they could buy a recreational vehicle and take their family on an adventure of a lifetime.
-However, trading all your worldly belongings for homeschooling in an RV is certainly not the only way to afford the roadschooling lifestyle.
-Families who decide to try roadschooling have found many creative ways to make it work for them financially including:
+Almost everyone has heard stories about traveling homeschoolers who sold everything—their house, cars, belongings—so they could buy a recreational vehicle (RV) and take their family on the adventure of a lifetime.
+However, selling all your worldly belongings for homeschooling in an RV is certainly not the only way to afford the roadschooling lifestyle.
+Roadschooling families have found many creative ways to make it work for them financially including:

 - Planning the lifestyle change at least a couple years in advance to save toward it